microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/administrativeunit-post-members.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use this API to add a member (user or group) to an administrative unit.
+Use this API to add a member (user, group, or device) to an administrative unit.

 `NOTE: Currently it's only possible to add one member at a time to an administrative unit.`